The (Future) Wales Coast Path

 Arriving at the future shore, we meet a lighthouse whose light reacts to tidal data from to a buoy located elsewhere in the world where regular tidal inundation is already a reality.
 These lighthouses are a warning system, a navigation marker for the future and an indication that we are not alone and can learn from those at the frontline of the climate crisis if we are open to doing so.

 Pilot explorations with the landscapes and communities of the Gwent Levels and Newport took place in 2020, supported by National Theatre Wales and Creative Europe.
 In August 2020 Alison walked the possible future coastline from Chepstow to Newport, alongside local people, researchers, and land managers.
 A photo diary of this journey and the conversations along the route can be found here.

 Pervasive Media Studio supported Alison to delve deeper into the international context of the work with collaborators Ken Eklund and Vikram Iyengar – you can see a visual map of their work here and listen to the artists talk about the project here.

 All free.
-Contact firstname.lastname@example.org to book a place and find out more.
+Visit https://futurecoastpath.org/events/ to book your place.
 More opportunities to get involved throughout the year.

 Please get in touch if you are interested in taking part or would like to have a conversation about the project.
 You can also watch a film introducing the work here.
 This phase of work is funded by Arts Council Wales, with assistance from Newport Riverfront, Newport Fusion, Living Levels, Somerset Wildlife Trust and Gwent Wildlife Trust.